SaroarShahan/blog_backend/README.md

   - Create, read, update, and delete users
   - Password hashing with bcrypt
   - Protected routes with JWT authentication
-  - Track user's posts via `postsIds` array
+  - Track user's posts and comments via arrays
+  - Get all posts by a specific user
 - **Post Management**
   - Create, read, update, and delete posts
   - Posts are linked to users via foreign key reference
+  - Posts can be associated with categories and tags
-  - User's `postsIds` array automatically maintained
+  - User's `posts` array automatically maintained
   - Get all posts (public) or individual posts (protected)
-  - Posts include user information via population
+  - Posts include user, category, tags, and comments information via population
+  - Get all comments for a specific post
+- **Category Management**
+  - Create, read, update, and delete categories
+  - Categories have unique names
+  - Get all posts under a specific category
+  - Category's `posts` array automatically maintained
+- **Tag Management**
+  - Create, read, update, and delete tags
+  - Tags have unique names
+  - Posts can have multiple tags
+  - Get all posts under a specific tag
+  - Tag's `posts` array automatically maintained
+- **Comment Management**
+  - Create, read, update, and delete comments
+  - Comments are linked to posts and users
+  - Support for nested comments (replies)
+  - Get all comments for a post
+  - Comment's `replies` array automatically maintained
+  - User's `comments` array automatically maintained
 - **API Documentation**
   - Swagger UI available at `/api`
   - Bearer token authentication support